rsh-odoo/documentation-user/getting_started/documentation.rst

 What do we expect from you?
 ===========================

-We used to deploy full featured projects within 25 to 250 hours of services, which is much faster than any other ERP vendor on the market.
+We typically deploy full featured projects within 25 to 250 hours of services, which is much faster than any other ERP vendor on the market.
 Most projects are completed between 1 and 4 calendar months.